sphinx-doc/sphinx/doc/tutorial/index.rst

    :ref:`install <installation>` the project.

-Notice a trick here: the ``install`` part specifies how the link will look like (we want it to be a specific word, so the sentence makes sense), whereas the ``<installation>`` part refers to the actual label we want to add a cross-reference to.
+Notice a trick here: the ``install`` part specifies how the link will look like (in this case, using a specific word so the sentence makes sense), whereas the ``<installation>`` part refers to the actual label you want to add a cross-reference to.
 If you do not include an explicit title, hence using ``:ref:`installation```, the section title will be used (in this case, ``Installation``).
 Both the ``:doc:`` and the ``:ref:`` roles will be rendered